Member Services Notice

 Getting Started

-If your kids have shown an interest in fitness trackers and you'd like to let them give it a shot, make it a family affair.
-Encourage the entire family to wear bands and challenge each other to meet personal goals or see who can rack up the most steps in a week.
-Though 10,000 steps may be the standard step goal for adults, don't be afraid to start small.
+If your kids have shown an interest in fitness trackers and you're interested in letting them use one, make it a family affair.
+Encourage the entire family to join in and challenge each other to meet personal goals or see who can rack up the most steps in a week.
+Though 10,000 steps may be a standard step goal for adults, it's OK to start small.

 To reap the benefits, you don't have to invest in an expensive tracker.
 Download a free pedometer-style app to a mobile device or buy a wearable device that fits your family's budget and lifestyle.